-[[CSDS: Changed Great Differences to Large Differences + small edits]]

 Overall, the pseudogenes differ greatly between the three organisms, reflecting the unique evolutionary history of each (Fig 4).
-It is of importance to note that the human genome has ~12x more pseudogenes than worm, which has 8x more than fly; ratios that do not match their relative genome sizes or gene counts.
-Pseudogenes are classified into two groups, duplicated and processed, based on their mechanism of formation (Fig 4A, Table S3a) \cite{12034841}, with the later resulting from retrotransposition.
-We found that processed pseudogenes are enriched in human, whereas there are more duplicated pseudogenes than processed pseudogenes in worm and fly.
-The enrichment of duplicated pseudogenes in fly and worm can be related to the relatively high gene duplication rate in the two species \cite{11861885,11230161,21295484}.
-Previous studies \cite{12572619,1806330,9402741} suggest that the scarcity of fly pseudogenes can be explained by the high rate of DNA loss inherent to the fly genome \cite{12572619,9501496}. [[CSDS in response to MP suggestion that this can be related to the “missing” paralogs in fly, I think this would not bring any new support in trying to explain the scarcity of fly pseudogenes.
-Still looking for a reference though regarding the missing paralogs.]]
+The human genome has ~12-fold more pseudogenes than worm, which has ~8-fold more than fly; ratios that do not match their relative genome sizes or gene counts.
+Based on their mechanism of formation (Fig 4A, Table S3a) \cite{12034841}, pseudogenes can be classified into two groups, duplicated and processed, with the later resulting from retrotransposition.
+We found that processed pseudogenes are enriched in human, whereas there are more duplicated pseudogenes in worm and fly.
+The later enrichment can be related to the relatively high gene duplication rate in worm and fly \cite{11861885,11230161,21295484}.
+Moreover, previous studies \cite{12572619,1806330,9402741} suggest that the scarcity of fly pseudogenes can be explained by the high rate of DNA loss inherent to the fly genome \cite{12572619,9501496}.

-We inferred the time of origin of pseudogenes, using the sequence similarity to parent genes.
-Most informative is the fraction of processed pseudogenes at different ages (see Fig 4B).
-In humans, a prominent peak of processed pseudogenes fraction at 93% sequence similarity corresponds to burst of retrotransposition events ~40 million years ago, at the dawn of the primate lineage when the bulk of human pseudogenes were created.
+Using sequence similarity to parent genes, we inferred the time of origin of pseudogenes.
+Most informative is the fraction processed of the total number of pseudogenes at different ages (see Fig 4B and Table S3).
+In humans, a prominent peak of processed fraction at 93% similarity corresponds to burst of retrotransposition ~40 million years ago, at the dawn of the primate lineage when the bulk of human pseudogenes were created.
 By contrast, in worm, older pseudogenes (~45% similarity) tend to be processed, whereas younger ones are more likely to be duplicated.
-This preponderance of recently duplicated pseudogenes in the worm relative to the human, might be related to a predisposition of the worm to large block duplication events in recent history \cite{19622155,19289596,11230161,11861885}.
-Moreover, the comparative analysis of chromosomal localization of pseudogenes (see Fig 4C) shows that the majority of worm pseudogenes are located near the telomeres.
-This location is characterized by a high number of recombination events and rapid gene evolution.
-In contrast, the human pseudogenes (both duplicated and processed) are evenly distributed along the length of the chromosome.
+This preponderance of recently duplicated pseudogenes in worm relative to human, might relate to large block duplication events in the recent evolutionary history of the worm \cite{19622155,19289596,11230161,11861885}.
+Moreover, the majority of worm pseudogenes are near the telomeres (Fig. 4C), a location characterized by a high number of recombination events and rapid gene evolution; in contrast, human pseudogenes (both duplicated and processed) are evenly distributed along the length of the chromosome.

-Our analysis shows that pseudogenes arise from different progenitors in the three organisms.
-By analyzing pseudogenes associated with those parents that are 1-1-1 orthologs we observe that there is no similarity in the pseudogene complement of orthologous genes.
-In fact, none of the orthologous genes have associated pseudogenes in all three species (see Associated Data Files, Fig S3).
-An example is shown in Fig 4D: the number of RpS6 pseudogenes varies significantly among the analyzed genomes, with human having 25 mostly processed pseudogenes spread randomly over the whole genome, fly having 3 duplicated pseudogenes clustered around the location of the RpS6 gene and worm having no RpS6 pseudogenes at all.
+We find that pseudogenes arise from different progenitors in the three organisms.
+In particular, by analyzing pseudogenes associated with parents that are 1-1-1 orthologs, we observe that there is no similarity in the pseudogene complement of orthologous genes.
+In fact, not one of the triplets of 1-1-1 orthologous genes have associated pseudogenes in all three species (see Associated Data Files, Fig S3).
+An example is shown in Fig 4D: the number of RpS6 pseudogenes varies significantly among the analyzed genomes, with human having 25 mostly processed pseudogenes spread randomly over the whole genome, fly having three duplicated pseudogenes clustered near the RpS6 gene and worm having no RpS6 pseudogenes at all.